NB-Dev/django-splitdate/README.md

 Running the tests
 ----
-The included tests can be run standalone by running the `tests/runtests.py` script.
-The only requirement for this is Django >= 1.7
+The included tests can be run standalone by running the ```tests/runtests.py``` script.
+The only requirement for this is Django >= 1.7.
+If you also want to run coverage, you need to install it before running the tests